-TWO-TEST RULE
+ASSESSMENT DAYS AND TWO-TEST RULE

+Each department is given two assessment days throughout our 4-day rotating schedule.
+Assessments (tests, quizzes, etc.) can only be given in a class on its assigned assessment days.
+The exceptions to this rule are low-stakes "pop" quizzes, formative assessments, and the due date of long-term projects.
 Students should never have more than two major assessments on any given day.
 If this situation arises for any student, communicate with teachers, advisors, and grade-level chairs as soon as possible.